 A Public Safety Plan (PSP) is a formal document that identifies the location of specific safety features intended to provide the public with information about potentially hazardous conditions and areas restricted from public access, in and around PacifiCorp's dams and related facilities.

-The Weber Project PSP was Ordered by FERC on August 29, 1990.
-On April 28, 1993, PacifiCorp filed the new PSP with FERC.
-PSPs are updated periodically; on December 18, 2014, PacifiCorp submitted a revised PSP for the Weber Project.
-A subsequent revision (Figures 5-7), was filed on December 6, 2017.
+FERC requested that PacifiCorp submit a PSP for the Project on January 26, 1993.
+PacifiCorp subsequently filed the new PSP on April 28, 1993.
+PSPs are updated periodically and on December 18, 2014, PacifiCorp submitted a revised Project PSP.
+Another revision to PSP Figures 5-7 was submitted on December 6, 2017.